-4. Intra-hepatic cholestasis pregnancy (IHCP):
+4. Intra-hepatic cholestasis pregnancy (IHCP)

-IHCP occurs from late second trimester to third trimester of pregnancy.
+IHCP occurs in late second trimester to third trimester of pregnancy.
 Common in women of advanced age, multiparous, previous personal or family history of IHCP.
-It is diagnosed when otherwise unexplained pruritus occurs in pregnancy and abnormal liver function tests (LFTs) and/or raised bile acids occur in the pregnancy.
+It is diagnosed when otherwise unexplained pruritus occurs in pregnancy and abnormal liver function tests (LFTs) and/or raised bile acids occur in the pregnant.
 Pruritus that involves the palms and soles of the feet is particularly suggestive.
-Other causes of itching and liver dysfunction should be excluded before labeling the woman as suffering from IHCP.
+Other causes of itching and of liver dysfunction should be excluded before we label the women is suffering from ICP.
 Women with persistent pruritus and normal biochemistry should have LFTs repeated every 1-2 weeks.
-Typically, jaundice develops 2-4 weeks after the debut of pruritus.
+Typically, jaundice develops 2-4weeks after the debut of pruritus.
 Postnatal resolution of the pruritus and the abnormal LFTs should be confirmed.
-It is associated with preterm labour, foetal distress and meconium staining liquor, and still birth.
+It is associated with preterm labour, fetal distress and meconium staining liquor, and still birth